cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 First lets create a folder with the name `nodecellar` and create a blueprint.yaml file within it.
 This file is the blueprint file.

-Now lets declare the name of this blueprint
-{%highlight yaml%}
-blueprint:
-    name: nodecellar
-{%endhighlight%}

-Now we can start the topology.
-The topology is a yaml object called nodes.
-Its value is a yaml list.
-{%highlight yaml%}
-blueprint:
-    name: nodecellar
-    nodes:
-{%endhighlight%}

-## Step 2: Adding a Host for nodejs
+## Step 2: Adding our Host

-<a href="https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost/compare/step1...step2" class="btn btn-default" role="button"><i class="fa fa-search"></i>  Code Diff</a>

-Lets add the nodejs_host as the first node in the list of nodes.
-To do so we need a `type` as each node is an instance of a type.
+Lets add our host as the first node template.
+To do so we need a `type` as each node template is of a specific node type.
-Types are like classes in an OO program.
-They represent a type of component in an application at any level: Infrastructure (hosts, networks etc), middleware (application servers, web servers, etc) or application (application modules, database schemas, etc).
+Types are like classes in an Object Oriented program.
+They represent a type of component in an application at any level:
+Infrastructure (hosts, networks etc), middleware (application servers, web servers, etc) or application (application modules, database schemas, etc).

 Types can be imported from external files or declared inside the blueprint.yaml file.

 In this case we will use a type from an external URL.
 Since we are not really going to spawn a VM, we will use the basic type of `cloudify.nodes.Compute`.
 This type can get an IP of an existing host (in our case it will be the manager IP) and install the Cloudify agent on it.
-We will use this functionality to simulate the hosts in our application and in order to demonstrate how Cloudify uses application agent plugins such as the bash plugin.
+We will use this functionality to simulate the hosts in our application and in order to demonstrate how Cloudify uses application agent plugins such as the script plugin.

 In order to use this type we need to add the following yaml in our blueprint file: